 If you know someone who is interested in becoming a part of the APS Community Connection, please provide their contact information to email@example.com.

 APS Community Connection is produced by the Aurora Public Schools' Communication Department.
 Content focuses on timely and important information about the school district.
 Please share this information with your community.
 For more information please call the APS Communication Department at 303-365-7805.

-Created on April 10th, 2013 | Last updated on April 11, 2013
+Created on October 11th, 2013 | Last updated on December 5, 2013